-Prasad Rangnekar’s Yoga journey started at the age of 9 through asana and pranayama in a traditional Hatha Yoga school.
+Prasad Rangnekar’s Yoga journey started at the age of 9 through asana and pranayama in a traditional Hatha Yoga school in India.
 It was during this young age that his observation of mind-body-breath started.
 Born in a devout spiritual household, Prasad was exposed to Yoga, Bhakti and practices like mantra chanting since early childhood.
 The seed of spiritual exploration was nurtured carefully through a regular practice of asana, pranayama, mantra chanting and wisdom teachings of traditional Hatha Yoga and Bhagavad Gita under the watchful eye of his mother.
 Somewhere deep within there was a knowing that he was more than the body and mind.

-Over last 20 years, Prasad has been teaching the mind-body-energy practices inspired by traditional Hatha Yoga in India and in over 15 countries around the globe.
+Over last 22 years, Prasad has been teaching the mind-body-energy practices inspired by traditional Hatha Yoga in India and in over 15 countries around the globe.

 Prasad’s teaching is a distillate of his practice and realization over last 30 years.
-He teaches the wisdom of traditional Hatha Yoga inspired by the Nath-Dattatreya tradition, the founding lineage of Hatha Yoga.
-His teachings are rooted in the wholistic mind-body accepting, self-transformative aspect of Yoga aimed at realization of Love, Freedom and Bliss that we are.
-Through Yoga festivals, conferences, documentaries, blogs, articles, YouTube videos he has inspired many in their pursuit of Self-transformation.
+He teaches the wisdom of traditional Hatha Yoga inspired by the Nath Siddha-Dattatreya tradition, the founding lineage of Hatha Yoga.
+His teachings are rooted in the mind-body accepting, self-transformative aspect of Yoga and is aimed at realization of Love, Freedom and Bliss deep within oneself.

 Prasad is recognized at E-RYT 500 level by Yoga Alliance.
 He is based out of India and is the founder director of Yogaprasad Institute.
 Yogaprasad Institute conducts 200 and 300 Hours Yoga Teacher Training and Self Development Immersions across the globe and has over 100 graduates to its credit.
 Self-acceptance, Self-empowerment, Self-trust, devotion and life acceptance is the main focus of the courses conducted through Yogaprasad Institute.
+Through Yoga festivals, conferences, documentaries, blogs, articles, YouTube videos Prasad has inspired many in their pursuit of Self-transformation.

-For his own practice Prasad takes refuge in meditation, silence and solitude.
+For his own practice, Prasad takes refuge in meditation, silence and solitude.
 He is known to go into silence and isolation retreats lasting multiple months at a stretch.
-Prasad believes that if modern human realizes the true meaning of love and the value of Self many issues faced by humanity can be solved.
+Prasad believes that if modern human realizes the true meaning of love and the value of Self, many issues faced by humanity can be solved.
 With blessing of his Guru and the attitude of a learner he keeps learning from Life – The greatest Guru.